 |SDDR: Light-Weight, Secure Mobile Encounters [PDF] [Slides]||Matthew Lentz, Viktor Erdélyi, Paarijaat Aditya, Elaine Shi, Peter Druschel, Bobby Bhattacharjee||USENIX Security 2014|

 This project is about scalable positioning of commodity mobile devices using audio signals.
-I am developing a system that can compute a 2D relative position map of nearby mobile devices (such as smartphones).
+I developed a system that can compute a 2D relative position map of nearby mobile devices (such as smartphones).
 To compute the position map, the system uses a small number of acoustic signal transmissions emitted by a subset of the participating devices.

 A research internship under the supervision of Assoc.
 Prof. Nobutaka Ono.
 I implemented Nobutaka Ono's Harmonic-Percussive Sound Separation (HPSS) effect as an extension for Audacity (a popular open-source sound processing tool).
 The purpose of HPSS is to separate a music track into harmonic and percussive components (both of which are considered useful signals).
 I also implemented an HPSS-based vocal separation effect as a new effect for Audacity.
 The purpose of this effect is to separate vocal components from non-vocal components in a music track.